EmasXP/varmkorv/README.md

 And again, refresh your browser and go back to the terminal.
 You will see this:

 ```
-Request: first wrapper
+Request: first middleware
-Request: second wrapper
+Request: second middleware
 Hello, world!
-Response: second wrapper
+Response: second middleware
-Response: first wrapper
+Response: first middleware
 ```

-This is quite important: _The wrapper you add first is the one being included first_.
-We added `my_first_wrapper` first, and `Request: first wrapper` is what we see first in the terminal.
+This is quite important: _The middleware you add first is the one being included first_.
+We added `my_first_middleware` first, and `Request: first middleware` is what we see first in the terminal.

-To put it differently: one shall add the wrappers of highest priority first.
-That's why we in the LoginManager example added `PeeweeWrapper` before `LoginManager`, because `LoginManager` needs the database connection provided by `PeeweeWrapper`.
+To put it differently: one shall add the middleware of highest priority first.
+That's why we in the CookieLogin example added `PeeweeMiddleware` before `CookieLoginMiddleware`, because `CookieLoginMiddleware` needs the database connection provided by `PeeweeMiddleware`.

-### Wrappers on controllers
+### Middleware on controllers

 The examples are starting to get a bit lenghty, but here we go: